Building plans rolled up sitting on open building plans on a table with a ruler, pencil and eraser sitting on top banner image

 When the officer registers your application, they will contact you to organise a time for the building inspection.
 They will also confirm whether access is available on the allocated inspection date.

-Your certificate will usually take up to five working days to process.
-We will then email or mail the certificate to the address provided on your application.
+After the inspection, your certificate will usually take up to five working days to process - if you don't need to carry out any further works.
+If we have received owners' consent, we will email or mail the certificate to the registered owner and applicant.

 If access to your property is not available to the Council officer on the scheduled day of inspection, this may cause a delay.
 You must ensure that access is available for Council's officer during business hours.